entelecheia/cobot-basics/README.md

 A Python library simplifying the essential concepts and techniques for working with collaborative robots (cobots).

+Learn the core concepts of collaborative robotics using Python.
+This library provides practical tools for communication, path planning, and camera integration, making it perfect for experimentation and learning.

 ## **Key Features**

 - **Communication:** Establishes smooth communication with your cobot using common protocols: